 Short Term Group Programme – when someone special has died.

 Many of the children who we meet, say that they feel alone in their grief because they feel like they are the only one in their class or school who has been bereaved.
 Attending one of the group programmes means that they meet other children who have been through something similar and truly understand the impact a bereavement can have.
 We run three short term therapeutic group programmes each year during school term times.
 Sessions are held on weekly basis during the evening and we have separate groups for primary school aged children, secondary school aged young people and their parents/carers.
 The sessions use creative activities to enable the children to: express their feelings of grief; share their memories and explore ways of coping.
 The aim is that children come away with skills and items that will be helpful for now and the future.
 At the end of each programme we provide a day trip for all of the families and hold a review session where they can reflect on their experience of our service, this helps us to develop what we do.

-Stepping Stones – when a parent has a terminal illness.
+Pre-bereavement Support – when a loved one has a terminal illness.

 We have always offered support and information to families where someone significant is terminally ill.
-We have recently developed this work, with help from Comic Relief, to provide a more comprehensive service to children who have a parent with a terminal illness.
+We have recently developed this work, with help from Comic Relief, to provide a more comprehensive service to children who have a loved one with a terminal illness.
 Where appropriate, we support by regular contact and issue children’s bereavement books to help them understand the process.
 This is where we can help to reduce the uncertainty and stressful situation at home.

 Individual or Family Sessions